Macro Economic Overview

 Source:RBI, CMIE Economic outlook, LSEG Datastream, NSE EPR

-Notes: 1) Forex reserves are as of the end of the respective month
+Notes: 1) Forex reserves are as of October 2025

-2) ER stands for the exchange rate (Rs/ US$), which is the 12M rolling monthly average.
+2) ER stands for the exchange rate (Rs/ US$), which is the 12M rolling monthly average available till November 2025.